Main | Raiders of the Lost Ark | Temple of Doom | Last Crusade | Kingdom of the Crystal Skull | Young Indiana Jones | Fate of Atlantis

-- Villainous Valour: He actually wants fight Indy one-on-one in a fist-fight.
+- Villainous Valour: He actually wants to fight Indy one-on-one in a fist-fight.

 - Walking Shirtless Scene: He fights with Indy totally shirtless until his death.

 - Worthy Opponent: Seems to view Indy as this.
-When he knocks him down, instead of kicking him like a normal villain would do, he simply orders him to get up.
+When he knocks him down, instead of kicking him like a normal villain would do, he simply orders him to continue fighting.